BitBoxSwiss/bitbox-base/docs/os/configuration.md

 ### Initial configuration on build

-The initial system configuration is set on build and can be altered by setting build options in the file [`armbian/base/build/build.conf`](https://github.com/digitalbitbox/bitbox-base/blob/master/armbian/base/build/build.conf).
+The initial system configuration is set on build and can be altered by setting build options in the file [`armbian/base/build.conf`](https://github.com/digitalbitbox/bitbox-base/blob/master/armbian/base/build.conf).

 Available options are described directly in the file and are set to default values.
 A few examples of build options you can set:

 * `BASE_BITCOIN_NETWORK`: set to `mainnet` or `testnet`
 * `BASE_HOSTNAME`: set it to `alice` and your BitBox Base will be visible as `alice.local` within your network
-* `BASE_WIFI_SSID` and `BASE_WIFI_PW`: configure the image to connect to your wireless network
+* `BASE_AUTOSETUP_SSD`: set to "true" to automatically initialize the SSD on first boot
+* `BASE_OVERLAYROOT`: set to 'true' to make the root filesystem read-only
 * ...and many more.

 To preserve a local configuration, you can copy the file to `build-local.conf` in the same directory.
 This file is excluded from Git source control and overwrites options from `build.conf`.

 ### Manage configuration during operations

 System configuration is managed internally using the script [`bbb-config.sh`](https://github.com/digitalbitbox/bitbox-base/blob/master/armbian/base/scripts/bbb-config.sh).
 Its goal is to centrally define how changes are applied to the system and reuse a single set of commands.
 This is why it is called by the build script as well as by the BitBox Base Middleware during operations.
 Changes are applied by simple operating system commands like copying and deleting files, or replacing text values withing configuration files.